aws-samples/multi-region-data-residency/README.md

 export CDK_DEFAULT_ACCOUNT="YOUR_AWS_ACCOUNT_ID"
 ```

-#### 5. Deploy your application
+#### 5. Deploy static web-application

-Navigate to the `src/app` folder and build the react app to static files using:
+Navigate to the `src/app` folder and build the static React app using:

 ```
 npm run build